joinednode/joinednode-blog/_posts/2015-10-27-sending-an-sms-with-twilio-joined-node.md

 }
 ```

-This task will use the variables we stored in the environment box, called using `context.env.KEY` and then check our passed data for the message and who to send the text to.
+This recipe will use the variables we stored in the environment box, called using `context.env.KEY` and then check our passed data for the message and who to send the text to.

 When you hit save, you will get a URL that you can call, the URL is created as `https://api.joinednode.com/run/YOUR-UNIQUE-CONTAINER/UNIQUE-TASK-URL`, you can then make a call to your URL from anywhere and it would send an SMS message as long as it passed the `to` and `message` variables.